Keep your pets safe with tips from BluePearl.

 September is National Preparedness Month, and as the country slowly recovers from Hurricane Dorian’s devastating path of destruction, it is a perfect time to put an emergency plan in place for the whole family, which means pets, too.

 From power outages and tornadoes to fires and floods, BluePearl wants to ensure that all pet owners are equipped with the information and tools to keep their pets safe when disaster strikes.

 During an emergency, aim to keep your pet safe, happy, and comfortable.
 Keep an emergency kit handy and make sure all medications and records are up-to-date.

 Items to include in your kit:

-- A five to seven day supply of pet food and water (or more).
+- A five to seven-day supply of pet food and water (or more) as well as dishes.

 - An extra supply of medicine/s in a waterproof container.

 - Hard copies of medical records and other important documents such as registration information, vaccination documents, and rabies tag.
 In emergency cases, retrieving computerized records may not be possible, and most boarding kennels and veterinarians will require medical records to ensure that vaccinations are current.

 - Two leashes (one for backup) and a secure collar.